Monsterlud/FrankenBike/README.md

 # FrankenBike
-**FrankenBike** is a Java application that allows a bike shop to purchase and enter a variety of parts to the shop's database.
+**FrankenBike** was written as part of a WGU course on Java Development.
+This app allows a bike shop to purchase and enter a variety of parts to the shop's database.
 Once the parts are in the shop and entered into the database, they can be combined to create bikes in an unlimited amount of combinations.
 These custom bikes can then be configured right on the database and given a name, ready to be sold to an eager custom bike enthusiast.